-The total lettable area in Bangkok's future supply pipeline has risen to 1.1 million sq m, following the announcement of several new projects, most notably GR9 at the Rama 9 intersection and The Central on Phaholyothin Road, both by Central Pattana.
-Approximately 835,000 sq m is currently under construction.
-Projections continue to show that 2025 will see the highest volume of new supply, with an estimated 524,000 sq m expected to enter the market.
+The total lettable area in Bangkok's future supply pipeline has risen to 1.1 million sq m, following the announcement of several new projects, most notably GR9 at the Rama 9 intersection and The Central on Phaholyothin Road, both while non-green buildings saw a decline of 17,000 sq m.
+Demand in the CBD remained strong, with 35,000 sq m of net absorption, whereas the non-CBD area saw a marginal contraction of 1,000 sq m.